R. Lee Ermey: Full Metal Jacket

 Ermey had infrequent film roles until 1987, when he was cast as drill instructor Gunnery Sergeant Hartman in Stanley Kubrick's Full Metal Jacket.
 As with The Boys in Company C and Apocalypse Now, Ermey was initially hired by the production only as a technical advisor.

 Ermey recorded several 30-minute sessions on videocassette with the first casting choice for Hartman, Tim Colceri, in which they hurled insults at a group of extras.
 Kubrick had intended these rehearsals as a venue for Colceri to learn how drill instructors could remove the civilian mindset from the personalities of new recruits.
 Ermey, realizing that Kubrick was watching the tapes he recorded with Colceri, treated the recordings as an audition for the role of Hartman.
 To this end, Ermey not only continued berating recruits long after Colceri's 30-minute practice session had ended, but had stagehands pelt him with tennis balls and oranges as he did it, showing a real drill instructor's level of concentration while at work.

-Kubrick grew fascinated with Ermey's performances, which sometimes ran to two hours—the maximum time that could be recorded on VHS cassettes.
+Kubrick grew fascinated with Ermey's performances, which sometimes ran to two hours.
 The director later said to Rolling Stone that Ermey's intense familiarity with the role had perfected his delivery and fluency of improvisation to a level he could not hope to discover in a professional actor, no matter how many takes they were given.
 Colceri was replaced by Ermey before filming.
 In consolation for his months of preparation for the role of Hartman, Colceri was given the smaller role of a helicopter door-gunner.

 Seeking authenticity for the war movie, Kubrick allowed Ermey to write, edit and improvise his own dialogue.
-His was the only performance in a Kubrick film that had a significant proportion of improvised dialogue, with Ermey writing more than 50 percent of his dialogue.
+His was the only performance in a Kubrick film that had a significant proportion of improvised dialogue, with Ermey writing more than half of his dialogue.
 Kubrick later praised Ermey as an excellent performer.
 Despite the technical demands of Ermey's extended dialogue scenes — his character has by far the most lines in the film — the actor sometimes satisfied Kubrick after only three takes, because he was prepared.
 This was extremely unusual on a Kubrick production, where the director would regularly demand 40 takes.
 In some circumstances, Kubrick would demand considerably more takes, claiming that actors were focusing more on remembering their lines than delivering believable emotions.
 Ermey's performance was extremely well-received and he was nominated for a Golden Globe Award as Best Supporting Actor.